antoniopgs/Liber/README.md

 It is therefore imperative to found a new nation based on Individual Liberty.

 ## On the Redistribution of Wealth
 At first, many countries implemented capitalist democracies with small welfare states.
-They believed they could "find a reasonable middle ground" between the left and the right.
+They believed they could "find a reasonable middle ground" between the left and the right:
-Now Democracy (by its own definition) is the rule of the majority.
+1. Now Democracy (by its own definition) is the rule of the majority.
-The majority (by its own definition) is not a successful or exceptional demographic.
+2. The majority (by its own definition) is not a successful or exceptional demographic.
 It's average, at best.
-**This means that the people who control your nation's Capitalism and Freedom (the average majority) have it in their rational self-interest to constantly push for more and more welfare, the exact thing that kills them.**
+3. **This means that the people who control your nation's Capitalism and Freedom (the average majority) have it in their rational self-interest to constantly push for more and more welfare, the exact thing that kills them.**

-No matter how small the welfare state of a capitalist democracy, the powerful majority will eventually always push for it's expansion.
+No matter how small the welfare state of a capitalist democracy, the powerful majority will eventually always push for itss expansion.
 This is what leads to ridiculous taxes.
 This is what leads to ridiculous government spending.

 > "The difference between a welfare state and a totalitarian state is a matter of time." - Ayn Rand

 **I believe that unless the redistribution of wealth is made to be constitutionally illegal, a nation's freedom shall only be temporary, never permanent.**

+*"How can you maintain a state without redistribution of wealth?
+No society would survive without taxes."*
+This question leads to the next topic...

-## Laws vs Rulers
+## Taxes:
-Lorem Ipsum.
+*"How can you maintain a state without redistribution of wealth?
+No society would survive without taxes."*
+It's actually quite simple.
+You make taxes optional.

+*Optional taxes would never work.
+Everyone would just choose not to pay them.*
+That's almost true.
+Yes, if given the option almost nobody would pay for social security, public healthcare, etc.
+However, if through tax payments, you gave people the ultimate incentive, they would most certainly pay them.

+*"What is the ultimate incentive?"*
+Their rights.
+If you needed to pay taxes to have freedom of speech, the right to a fair trial, access to the police, and the right to own property wouldn't you pay them?
+Also, didn't we just conclude that in a truly free society, that should be the only governmental role?
+To protect individuals from force?
+If I don't pay my taxes, what right do I have to the protection of police officers or the labor or judges?
+**Granting Rights through taxation is the only rational, pragmatic and fair way to maintain a state without fiscal force ("fair" given that the price of citizenship should be the same for all individuals, regardless of their wealth).**

 ## Conclusions:
  - Liber will be a nation founded on individual liberty.